SignalDitch/StreamingHub/php/filedrop/README.txt

 	If you've downloaded this file, you've successfully used the file drop window!
-This window reflects the contents of the signalditch.com/filedrop directory and I'll use it during live streams to make large files available to the audience.
+This window reflects the contents of the signalditch.com/php/filedrop directory and I'll use it during livestreams to make large files available to the audience.